adnan25042001/TenderVendor/README.md

 ## User Features

 - Login as Customer
+- View all the current Tenders
+- Place a Bid against a Tender
-- View Routes
+- View status of a Bid(Whether Selected or Not)
-- View  Tours/Travels  Packages
+- View his own Bid History
-- Book / Print / Cancel  Tickets
+- Update Vendor Profile

+## Tech Stack

+- Java
-- Payment
+- JDBC
-- Provide/View Testimonials
+- MySQL